aktau/aktau.github.com/content/posts/004-sdl2-released.md

 ~~~~~~~~~

 [^1]: Okay, you might have to add a bit of effort for iPhone and Android, especially if you're developing with OpenGL and you haven't restricted yourself to the OpenGL ES subset.
 The plaforms' respective preference for Objective-C and Java might also give some troubles, but at least SDL has been adapted to work with those.
-[^2]: SDL now supports multiple windows, which is awesome.
-[^3]: I realized that as an inexperienced game developer, I was going to make a crappy engine before making a decent one.
+[^2]: I realized that as an inexperienced game developer, I was going to make a crappy engine before making a decent one.
 So I decided to not even give me first creation a real name.